kicaj29/aws/S3/readme.md

 Can move between classes manually or using S3 lifecycle configurations.

 * Standard - general purpose
-  * 99.99% availability (52 mins)
+  * 99.999_999_999% availability (52 mins) (11 nines) - this is the probability that object will stay intact during 1 year
   * Used for frequently accessed data
-  * Sustain 2 concurrent facility failures
+  * Sustain 2 concurrent facility failures this is because data is stored in at least 3 AZs
   * Use cases: big data analytics, mobile & gaming applications, content distribution...
 * Infrequent access (IA)
   * For data that is less frequent accessed, but requires rapid access when needed
   * Lower cost than S3 standard
   * Standard IA
+    * Stores data in at lease 3 AZs
     * 99.9% availability
     * Use cases: disaster recovery, backups
-  * One Zone IS
+  * One Zone IA
+    * Stores data in 1 AZ
     * 99.5% availability
     * High durability (99,999999999%, 11 9s) in a single AZ; data lost when AZ is destroyed
     * Use cases: secondary backup copies on on-prem data, or data you can recreate
 * Glacier
   * Low-cost object storage meant for archiving/backup
   * Pricing: price for storage + object retrieval cost
+  * Can upload directly or via LifeCycle Policy
   * Instant Retrieval
     * Millisecond retrieval, **great for data accessed once a quarter**
     * Minimum storage duration of 90 days